Mr-Molina/Tank-Firmware-V2/README.md

 - **L2+R2 (pressed together)**: Turn all debugging on/off
 - **X Button**: Show controller information
 - **B Button**: Show sensor information

+## Pairing Your PS4 Controller

+To connect your PS4 controller to the robot:

+1. Press and hold the **PS button** and **Share button** at the same time
+2. Keep holding until the light on the front of the controller starts to blink
+3. Wait for the controller to connect to the robot
+4. When the light becomes solid, your controller is connected!

+Once a controller is paired, the robot will reject connections from other controllers.
+This means only your controller can drive the robot.

 ## How It Works